 Shop 5, LG/F, Jardine House, Central, 2524 5098

-Popular spot in Central that’s surprisingly good for families and has really good dim sum including plenty of vegetarian options.
+A popular spot in Central that’s surprisingly good for families and has really good dim sum including plenty of vegetarian/vegan options, including dishes highlighting Omnipork.
 Leave room for their decadent dessert platter lined with baked mini egg tart, deep fried banana balls, pan fried red bean paste and traditional Chinese steamed cake.

 In the same kind of mould as Din Tai Fung, Crystal Jade and Jasmine Place – a good go-to when you are craving dim sum.
 There are some appealing plates for veg fans on the menu, like savoury bowls of sautéed string beans and bamboo shoots, or moreish dim sum baskets filled with steamed vegetable buns and vegetable dumplings.